 Distance: 100km

-What’s considered a ‘short’ drive in Western Australia, only two hours down the road, is a spot that seems to get overlooked by many travellers – and thriving marine life call this area home, including Bottlenose dolphins, and Humpback and Southern Right whales.
+What’s considered a ‘short’ drive in Western Australia, only two hours down the road is a spot that seems to get overlooked by many travellers – and thriving marine life call this area home, including Bottlenose dolphins, and Humpback and Southern Right whales.

 Although Torndirrup National Park is one of the quietest areas in the south, it has no shortage of jaw-dropping cliff faces, matched with epic beaches.
-When venturing out along the banks of Frenchman Bay, we were pleasantly surprised how serene this part of Australia really is.
+When venturing out along the banks of Frenchman Bay, we were pleasantly surprised at how serene this part of Australia really is.

 Read more: Remember to leave no trace!